-When you trek to the Mumbra Hills, you might be able to view some of the birds like the Steppe Eagle, Black Eagle, and Common Buzzard, etc.
+When you trek to the Mumbra Hills, you might be able to view some birds like the Steppe Eagle, Black Eagle, Common Buzzard etc.

-You might even get to see the beautiful Amur Falcons if you are fortunate.
-But this totally depends on the migrating season of the Amur Falcon.
+You might even see the beautiful Amur Falcons if you are fortunate.
+But this depends on the migrating season of the Amur Falcon.
 They pass by Mumbai every year above the hills of Mumbra.
-This region is also home to many small birds, reptiles, and rodents, and thus these raptors can be spotted easily.
+This region is also home to many small birds, reptiles, and rodents; thus, these raptors can be spotted easily.

-This wildlife sanctuary is located on the Nashik highway about 60 km from Thane.
-The Tansa Wildlife Sanctuary offers the perfect habitat for Mottled Owls, Wood Owl, and Brown Hawk Owl.
+This wildlife sanctuary is located on the Nashik highway, about 60 km from Thane.
+The Tansa Wildlife Sanctuary offers the perfect habitat for Mottled Owls, Wood Owls, and Brown Hawk Owls.

-Some of the rarely seen birds here are the Painted Francolin and the colorful Malabar Trogon.
-Birders visit this sanctuary to get the sight of the endangered Forest Owl as well.
+Some rarely seen birds here are the Painted Francolin and the colorful Malabar Trogon.
+Birders also visit this sanctuary to get the sight of the endangered Forest Owl.

 It is only in Tansa and Melghat where you can find the Forest Owl in Maharastra.
-People have also spotted this beauty in some areas in Gujarat and Madhya Pradesh.
+People have also spotted this beauty in some Gujarat and Madhya Pradesh areas.

-Some of the birdwatchers have also seen Besra Sparrowhawk and Rosy Minivet in Tansa, which are very difficult to be seen.
-This is another good place to find Migratory Birds in Mumbai
+Some birdwatchers have also seen Besra Sparrowhawk and Rosy Minivet in Tansa, which are very difficult to be seen.
+This is another good place to find Migratory Birds in Mumbai.

-Likewise, the solitary Crab Plovers can be seen here at the beach.
+Likewise, solitary Crab lovers can be seen here at the beach.
 The birding area at Arnala Beach is near the port.
 So birders should not confuse the area with the public beach region.

-It is one of the smallest hill stations, and you can reach Matheran in just a few hour’s journeys from central Mumbai.
+It is one of the smallest hill stations, and you can reach Matheran in just a few hour’s journey from central Mumbai.

 What you can see in this evergreen forest are the different species of forest birds along with the endemic birds to the Western Ghats.
-The birds you can see here are Malabar Whistling Thrush, Nilgiri Wood Pigeon, Brown Wood Owl, Sunbirds, White Cheeked Barbet, and many more.
+The birds you can see here are Malabar Whistling Thrush, Nilgiri Wood Pigeons, Brown Wood Owls, Sunbirds, White Cheeked Barbet, and many more.

-During winters, you can even spot the beautiful migratory Indian Blue Robin.
-The birding trail can lead you to a sunset point, and you can enjoy the mesmerizing view of the forest and enjoy the bird calls.
+During winter, you can even spot the beautiful migratory Indian Blue Robin.
+The birding trail can lead you to a sunset point, and you can enjoy the forest’s mesmerizing view and bird calls.

 Uran offers a suitable habitat for different birds as there are mangroves, grasslands, shrubs, saline and freshwater marshes, and reeds.

 Due to the upcoming airport in Navi Mumbai and the proposed Special Economic Zones, a good area of the natural habitat is lost.
-But still, you can find two great birding sites here, which are known as Jasai Wetlands and Panje village.
-En route to Panje from Jasai, you will be able to spot many birds.
+But still, you can find two great birding sites here: Jasai Wetlands and Panje Village.
+En route to Panje from Jasai, you can spot many birds.

 The birds you can spot here are Indian Skimmer, the Bristled Grassbird, Red-necked Phalarope, Rosy Pelican, Black Breasted Weaver, White Stork, and the Asian Desert Warbler.

-This is a sanctuary which is also known by the name Thane Creek Flamingo Sanctuary.
+This sanctuary is also known by the name Thane Creek Flamingo Sanctuary.
 This region has recently become one of the favorite spots of birders.

-This sanctuary has an extensive wetland and woodland habitat, which is perfect for numerous species of birds like Baya Weavers, Yellow-eyes Babbler, and the Red Avadavat.
+This sanctuary has an extensive wetland and woodland habitat, perfect for numerous bird species like Baya Weavers, Yellow-eyes Babblers, and the Red Avadavat.

-During monsoons, the Pied Cuckoo from Africa visits this sanctuary during their migratory period.
+During monsoons, the Pied Cuckoo from Africa visits this sanctuary during their migration.
 You can also enjoy a boat safari with a local fisherman, and during the boat ride, you can spot Greater and Lesser Flamingos in large numbers.
 Waders, waterfowls, terns, and gulls can be sighted too.

 A citizen science-based survey was conducted in this national park from 2014 to 2015 and recorded 194 species here.

-What you can spot here are the barbets, sunbirds, orioles, flycatchers, and woodpeckers in large numbers.
+You can spot the barbets, sunbirds, orioles, flycatchers, and woodpeckers in large numbers here.
 One of the rarest birds seen in this region is the Dusky Warbler.